octo-technology/OpenTezos/docs/michelson/instructions.md

 RIGHT / v : S  =>  (Right v) : S
 ```

-Illustration of `RIGHT` usage can be seen in the examples section.
+Usage of the `RIGHT` instruction is illustrated in the example section.

 #### IF_LEFT